Client: USACE Alaska and the Bureau of Land Management

 To prepare for the fieldwork, Brice performed analysis of historic mining records and aerial imagery.
 In the field, we captured imagery and conducted visual inspections and sampling.
 We documented any prominent site features, including structures, equipment, staining, stressed vegetation, or landfills/burial sites.
 We took field notes and photographs and collected survey data.
 We used a 3G enabled fixed wing UAV with photogrammetric and survey grade GPS, to produce high resolution orthomosaic imagery of approximately 5,370 acres of land with minimal to no ground control.
 If signs of contamination were noted, we collected soil samples which were analyzed for GRO, DRO, RRO, BTEX and PAH.

-The project requires complex logistics including establishing life support (camps) and the use of ATVs, UTVs, electric bikes, and helicopters to access the mining claims sites.
+The project required complex logistics including establishing life support camps to perform remedial investigations, and the use of ATVs, UTVs, electric bikes, and helicopters to access the mining claims sites.
+Brice also communicated with residents and councils of the various small villages to inform them of the fieldwork at nearby sites and to negotiate site access and areas for gear staging.

 Project Highlights